dimarogiv/vinote/README.md

 # vinote

 ## Description
-Vinote is a notion-like note taking system, the main feature of which is
-the tree-like structure of notes.
+Vinote is a notion-like note taking system, the main feature of which is  the tree-like structure of notes, customizability and heavy use of keyboard.

 Here one note can contain another one, which can be a more detailed explanation
 of some point in the parent one, or the parent one can be a list of the child